kboghe/NordVPN-switcher/README.md

 * On Windows
 Download the app here --> https://bit.ly/3ig2lU5

- 2.1 You can just execute:
+2. Install the package

+* Execute in terminal:
 ```
 pip install nordvpn-switcher
 ```

- 2.2 OR, for the ones who don't use pip for some reason:
+OR, for the ones who don't use pip for some reason:
 * Download/clone this repository
 * Run `pip install -r requirements.txt` to install dependencies